 Prior Pell Grant and student loan history will be verified before the start of the semester and/or disbursement of aid.
 The signed, Student Data Formauthorizes the school to apply the Federal Pell, SEOG, and/or ACG Grants, Subsidized, Unsubsidized, and Plus Loans to credit the student’s account each semester.
 Charges for tuition, fees, books, and college housing (if applicable) and other allowable charges assessed to the student will be subtracted from the federal financial aid credit and a change check will be disbursed for any credit remaining on the student’s account.
 The initial transfer of funds and payment of aid will be approximately mid-October and late February.
 Students are to contact the Business Office for disbursement of their aid.

-Federal College Work Study money will be paid as a payroll check disbursed on the last business day of each month at the president’s office located in Sanders Hall. [ Back to Top ]
+Federal College Work Study money will be paid as a payroll check disbursed on the last business day of each month at the cashier’s office located in Sanders Hall. [ Back to Top ]

 Rights and Responsibilities